-When managing remote workers, it’s important to recognise the mental and physical strains home working can have on people.
+When managing remote workers, it’s important to recognise the mental and physical strains home working can have on people and the learnings taken from the pandemic.
 With the extra time in bed, added flexibility and home comforts, it’s a common misconception that remote working is a breeze — the reality can be far from it.

 From arranging WFH DSE assessments to conducting wellbeing check-ins, employers have a responsibility to ensure their staff’s health, safety and comfort when they’re working from home.
 And while there are challenges to this, there are also solutions.
 Whether you manage a small group of employees or a large team, here are our top tips to help you feel confident in their safety and wellbeing.